Immigration Physicals in Albany County, NY – $200 (not through insurance; cash/credit/debit only)

 - Syphilis blood testing (RPR) is required for ages 15-and-older (blood work performed at outside lab; not older than 1 year)

-- As of August 1, 2016, a Gonorrhea urine test is required for ages 15-and-older (urine test performed at outside lab)
+- Gonorrhea urine test is required for ages 15-and-older (urine test performed at outside lab; not older than 1 year)

-- Varicella titer if no history of chicken pox; Varicella vaccine if titer is not immune [$200 for Varicella]
+- Varicella vaccine if titer is not immune [$200 for varicella]

 - Flu vaccine (during flu season [October to March]; flu vaccine is under $40 at a pharmacy or primary care office)